Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - **_Route tables_**
     - You can have up to 200 route tables per VPC
     - You can have up to 50 routes entries per route table
-    - Each subnet MUST be associated with only 1 route table at any given time.
-1 route table can be assigned to multiple subnets, but 1 subnet cannot be attached to more than 1 route table at any given time
+    - **Each subnet MUST be associated with only 1 route table** at any given time. **1 route table can be assigned to multiple subnets**, but 1 subnet cannot be attached to more than 1 route table at any given time
     - If you do not specify a subnet-to-route-table association, the subnet will be associated with the default(main) VPC route table
     - You can also edit the main(default) route table, but you cannot delete the main(default) route table, however you